Stochastic dynamics at the back of a gene drive eradication wave: Models

 Initial conditions for our numerical simulations are illustrated in Figure \ref{fig:CI_stoch}.
 The left half of the domain is full of drive alleles ($\n{D}=K$), and the right half is full of wild-type alleles ($\n{W}=K$).
 Reference to right or left positions are made in the context of this initial state.

 Numerical simulations are performed with the same set of parameters (unless specified otherwise), summarised in Table \ref{tab:parameters_stoch}.
-The code is available on GitHub (\url{https://github.com/LenaKlay/gd_project_1/tree/main/stochastic}).
-We ran our simulations in Python 3.6, with the Spyder environment.
+The code is available on GitHub (\url{https://github.com/LenaKlay/Stochastic-dynamics-at-the-back-of-a-gene-drive-eradication-wave}).
+A citable, versioned release has also been deposited in Zenodo (\url{https://doi.org/10.5281/zenodo.17201147}).
+We ran our simulations in Python 3.10.12, with the Spyder 6.0.7 environment.